edo2021/Web-Design-Challenge/README.md

 # WWeb Design - Web Visualization Dashboard (Latitude)
 <h1>Direction</h1>
 <ol>
-<li>Create a new repository for this project called Web-Design-Challenge.
-Do not add this homework to an existing repository.</li>
+<li>Create a new repository for this project.
+Do not add this to an existing repository.</li>

 <li>Clone the new repository to your computer.</li>